Pipedream

 Key Features

 Pipedream combines prebuilt integrations with code-capable workflow steps, making it possible to move from prototypes to robust automations without switching platforms.
-The docs and changelog show an actively maintained system, and MCP server documentation is relevant for teams building assistant-driven workflows that need controlled access to tools and services.
+The current MCP docs describe a dedicated MCP server layer for supported apps, with more than 10,000 prebuilt tools, managed OAuth, and credential isolation handled by Pipedream Connect.

 Strengths